How to Use Hemorrhoids Cream for Puffy Eyes and Under Eye Bags

 How to Use Hemorrhoid Cream for Puffy Eyes

 Although some people would not think of using hemorrhoid cream for eye puffiness and bags under eyes, it can be used to help get rid of them fast.
 People have used hemorrhoid creams as a remedy for puffy eyes.
 During the time of use, it is important to be careful not to let the cream into the eyes.
-If some gets into the eyes, there could be irritation that may require medical intervention.
+If some get into the eyes, there could be an irritation that may require medical intervention.
 Remember that the usage of the cream should be limited to a few emergency times.

 Hemorrhoid creams contain ingredients that help to shrink veins as well as tighten the skin and close the pores.
 This helps in giving the eyes an instant lift for those emergency situations.
 These should only be used a few times as frequent use will do more harm than good.
-Creams containing cortisol should however be avoided as it tends to thin skin.
+Creams containing cortisol should, however, be avoided as it tends to thin skin.
 This is not good for the area around the eyes.
 Below we discuss various strategies on how you can use the cream.

 - Before applying the cream, wash up your face to increase absorption levels.